conservation-decisions/smsPOMDP/README.md

-Our problem is defined by a state space, `states`, representing the current state of the species (1 for extant, 2 for extinct), an action space, `actions` representing the lead action (1 for manage, 2 for survey, 3 for nothing), and an observation space, 'observations', representing the observation of the species (1 for seen, 2 for not seen)
+Our problem is defined by a state space, `states`, representing the current state of the species (1 for extant, 2 for extinct), an action space, `actions` representing the lead action (1 for manage, 2 for survey, 3 for nothing), and an observation space, `observations`, representing the observation of the species (1 for seen, 2 for not seen)

 To solve the POMDP problem of: When to stop managing or surveying cryptic threatened species ?

 ## Sumatran tiger example
 ### Parameters
+We need to fix the POMDP parameters
 ``` r
 pen = 0.1 #local probability of extinction P(extinct/extant, survey or nothing)
 p0 = 1-pen #local probability of persitance P(extant/extant, manage)